 NOTE 2: If the UE supporting UAS service has requested other services than UAS services, or if there are other ongoing network slice-specific authentication and authorization on pending NSSAIs, it is then an operator policy or configuration decision whether to keep the UE supporting UAS service registered to the network, but that UE supporting UAS services is not allowed to access UAS services via 5GS as specified in 3GPP TS 23.256 [6AB].

-If the network de-registration is triggered for a UE supporting MINT due to a disaster condition no longer being applicable, the network shall set the 5GMM cause value to #11 "PLMN not allowed" and may include a disaster return wait range in the Disaster return wait range IE in the DEREGISTRATION REQUEST message.
+If the network de-registration is triggered for a UE supporting MINT due to a disaster condition no longer being applicable, the network shall set the 5GMM cause value to #XX "Disaster roaming services not allowed" and may include a disaster return wait range in the Disaster return wait range IE in the DEREGISTRATION REQUEST message.

 The AMF shall trigger the SMF to release locally the PDU session(s) over the indicated access(es), if any, for the UE and enter state 5GMM-DEREGISTERED-INITIATED.
 If a PDU session is associated with one or more MBS sessions, the SMF shall consider the UE as removed from the associated MBS sessions.